Log Books for Truckers and ELD Compliance in Canada

 Drivers should begin their day by recording the starting time of their shift, the names of all co-drivers, and the shipping document describing the cargo and the carrier they are working for.
 Then, the driver must fill the “from” (point of origin) and “to” (destination) lines.

 Once on duty, drivers should use the graph grid to keep records of their activities: driving, on-duty non-driving, sleeping berth or off-duty.
 There is a box on the graph grid for each hour of the day, which is divided into 15-minute periods.
-Truck logbooks should be completed in this manner:
+Log books for truckers should be completed in this manner:

 - A line should be drawn through the activity line that corresponds to the driver’s duty status at a given time.
 Start at the time when the activity begins through to the time when it ends.